- What is Prudential RideLondon?

 An estimated 150,000 spectators lined the routes to watch the Prudential RideLondon-Surrey Classic.

-Since the 2015 event, the Trustees of The London Marathon Charitable Trust have made grants totalling £2.5 million to 31 organisations and projects.
-This includes eight organisations in Surrey that received awards (and one loan) totalling £622,000.
-A total of 58 organisations in Surrey have now received grants totalling more than £1.5 million since the first Prudential RideLondon festival of cycling in 2013.
+Since the 2016 event, the Trustees of The London Marathon Charitable Trust have awarded grants totaling £2.7 million to 31 projects.
+This includes four organisations in Surrey that received awards totalling £594,999, including a £350,000 grant to YMCA East Surrey towards the development of a new Inclusive Sports Facility in Redhill.
+A total of 66 projects in Surrey have now been awarded grants totalling £2 million since the first Prudential RideLondon festival of cycling in 2013.

 - What is The London Marathon Charitable Trust?